HananFA/python-exercises-from-Think_Python/README.md

-# python-exercises-from-Think_Python
+# Python Exercise Solutions

-My solutions to exercises from the book "Think Python"
+This repository contains my solutions to exercises from the book **"Think Python"** by **Allen Downey**.
+These solutions are for learning purposes only.

+## About the Book
+- **Title:** Think Python
+- **Author(s):** Allen Downey

+## Disclaimer
+These solutions are written by me as a practice to improve my Python skills.
+The original problems belong to the book's author and publisher.